 Click a component and press Delete to delete it.
-To delete multiple components, select them while holding the Shift key down, then press Delete or right-click and select Delete from the context menu.
+To delete multiple components, select them while holding the Shift key down, then press Delete.

 Represent the relationship between components by defining directional interface ports.
 You can organize the diagram by positioning ports on any edge of the component, in any position.